Distribution-Protocol/ERCProtocolDraft/README.md

 - Creators of any unique Art/Music NFTs can use this standard to sell copies to audiences.
 With this standard, they can retain some control over the copies.
 - Artists can use this standard to sell time-limited copies of their artwork to other artists with a copyright statement that enables the production of derivative work
 - Universities can create Graduation Certificates as NFTs and use this standard to mint a batch of non-transferable issues to their students.
 The Univerity retains the right to revoke any issued certificates, through action.
-- Web3 Domain Name holder can use this protocol to create different tiers of followers, each tier has a different cost to obtain.
-Higher-tier followers will be able to invoke more functions.

 ## Rationale